 - Special Investigations: Investigations evaluate allegations of unethical business practices and financial and operational misconduct to determine if allegations are substantiated and to prevent future occurrences.

 - Follow-up Engagements: Follow-up engagements evaluate plans and actions taken to correct reported conditions.

 Prior to the creation of the draft audit report, the results of the audit engagement are communicated to the appropriate, designated members of management.
-The Office of the Internal Auditor creates written audit reports which are submitted in draft form first to the President and then to the Provost, Vice President, Dean and department under review, depending on the audit engagement.
-The Office of the Internal Auditor will meet with appropriate university personnel to discuss the draft report, make agreed upon changes and submit a final draft report to appropriate management requesting written responses that include corrective action plans directed toward addressing each of the recommendations.
+The Office of the Internal Auditor creates written audit reports which are submitted in draft form first to the President or designee, followed by the Provost, appropriate Vice President, and Dean and department under review, depending on the audit engagement.
+The Office of the Internal Auditor will meet with appropriate University personnel to discuss the draft report, make agreed upon changes, and submit a final draft report to appropriate management requesting written responses that include corrective action plans directed toward addressing each of the recommendations.
 Management’s responses are incorporated into the final audit report.
-Copies of the final audit reports are distributed to the Audit Committee of the Board of Trustees, President and Provost, Vice President or Dean whose areas were reviewed.
+Copies of the final audit reports are distributed to the Audit Committee of the Board of Trustees, President and Provost, and Vice President or Dean whose areas were reviewed.
 Persons receiving final audit reports from the Office of the Internal Auditor may distribute copies of the report to appropriate staff.

 Original Charter Approval by President June 2002